Siftah/get_iplayer/installer.md

 #### Notes

 * Subsequent invocations of `make-installer.cmd` will use an existing `perlfiles.zip` if it is found in the current directory.
-To force the Perl support archive to be complete rebuilt, add `/makeperl` to the command:
+To force the Perl support archive to be completely rebuilt, add `/makeperl` to the command:

 	`C:\work\installer>C:\work\get_iplayer\windows\make-installer /makeperl`